FILING A PLAN PROTEST

-The draft RMP and draft EIS is more than 1,900 pages with five chapters and 17 appendices.
+The Proposed RMP and Final EIS is more than 1,900 pages with five chapters and 17 appendices.
 The following highlights some of the more important sections:

 Acronyms and Abbreviations - Lists the acronyms and abbreviations used in the RMP/EIS.

 Chapter 1.
 Introduction - Summarizes the proposed action, purpose and need, and decisions to be made in this RMP/EIS.